Particle Dynamics Around the Black String: INTRODUCTION

 \section{INTRODUCTION}

-During last decades, higher dimensional space-times have got special attentions in theoretical physics \cite{ArkaniHamed:1998rs}-\cite{Kaya:2007kh}.
-In fact, some great attempts to unify fundamental forces, such as Kaluza and Klein theory, and some other interesting theories of physics such as string theory or Brane cosmology, are necessarily formulated in such higher dimensional space-times \cite{Lee:2006jx}, \cite{Kaluza:1921tu}.
-To investigate the existence of such additional dimensions, studying the higher dimensional singularities, such as higher dimensional black holes, is considerable \cite{Lee:2006jx}.
-The simplest higher dimensional singularity, firstly, was investigated by Gregory and Laflamme \cite{Gregory:1987nb}, which was obtained by adding one extra dimension to Schwarzschild black hole and called Black String \cite{Lee:2006jx}.
-More precisely, adding a compact flat extra direction to Schwarzschild black hole changes the horizon topology to $S^{2} \times S^{1}$, where the $S^{1}$ shows the new compact dimension, and builds the black string \cite{Kleihaus:2016kxj}.
-In fact, there are different methods to find exact solution of Einstein gravity in five dimensional space-time, but in higher dimensions, the most useful methods are the numerical or perturbational ones \cite{Kleihaus:2016kxj}.
-To analyze the results of each method, one needs to study the impact of fields on these space-times.
+Within the last few decades, higher-dimensional space-times have received special attention in theoretical physics \cite{ArkaniHamed:1998rs}-\cite{Kaya:2007kh}.
+Notable attempts to unify fundamental forces, such as Kaluza and Klein theory, and some other interesting theories of physics such as String theory or Brane cosmology, were necessarily formulated in such higher-dimensional space-times \cite{Lee:2006jx}-\cite{Obers:2008pj}.
+To investigate the properties of extra dimensions, studying the higher-dimensional solutions of Einstein equations (like black strings) is considered \cite{Lee:2006jx}, \cite{Kunz:2014zxa}, \cite{Kleihaus:2006ee}.\footnote{There are also different methods to construct black string solutions in 4-dimensional space-time \cite{Kaloper:1993zc}.
+For instance, some black string solution in 4-dimensional space-time came from foliation of AdS/dS Schwarzschild black holes \cite{Emparan:1999fd}, which their stability have been investigated in \cite{Hirayama:2001bi}.} While there are different methods to find the exact solution of Einstein gravity in five-dimensional space-time, the common methods in more than five-dimensional space-times, are numerical or perturbational \cite{Kleihaus:2016kxj}.
+There are also several studies about the various features of the higher-dimensional space-times, such as the equation of motion in 5-dimensional space-time \cite{Mashhoon:1994iu}-\cite{Seahra:2003eb}, the possibility of detecting extra dimension and its relation to Einstein's Equivalence Principle \cite{Wesson:1997dq}-\cite{Wesson:2013nk}, the physical properties of 5-dimensional space-time \cite{Wesson:1994pj}, the properties of higher-dimensional black holes (charged and rotating ones) \cite{Kleihaus:2007kc}, \cite{Kunz:2006zz}, the solar system test of 5-dimensional gravity \cite{Kalligas:1994vf}, \cite{Liu:2000zq}, and even some suggested experimental way to explore extra dimension by spectroscopy \cite{Luo:2006ad}.